acoderu/BallChase/ros2_ball_chase_ws/docs/StateManagement.md

 - **Entry Condition**: System startup
 - **Exit Condition**: Ball detected with confidence > threshold
 - **Behavior**: Wait for reliable detection

+> **Implementation**: During initialization, the system performs self-tests and ensures all required topics are publishing.
+It waits for a minimum number of consecutive ball detections before transitioning to avoid false starts.

 #### TRACKING State